AutoViML/deep_autoviml/README.md

 >           preprocessing pipelines and models in as few lines of code
 >           as possible.

+### Watch YouTube Video for Demo of Deep_AutoViML
 [![YouTube Demo](deep_6.jpg)](https://www.youtube.com/watch?v=IcpwNNNXsWE)

 deep_autoviml is a tensorflow >2.4-enabled, keras-ready, model and pipeline building utility. deep autoviml is meant for data engineers, data scientists and ml engineers to quickly prototype and build tensorflow 2.4.1+ models and pipelines for any data set, any size using a single line of code.
+It can build models for structured data, NLP and image datasets.
+It can also handle time series data sets.
+You can either choose deep_autoviml to automatically buid a custom Tensorflow model or you can "bring your own model" ("BYOM" option) model to attach keras data pipelines to your model.
+Additionally, you can choose any Tensorflow Hub model (TFHub) to train on your data.
+Just see the instructions below in <a href="#tips">"Tips for using deep_autoviml"</a></li> section.

 ![why_deep](deep_2.jpg)
 ## InnerWorking
 ![how_it_works](deep_1.jpg)